Zer0Cool0/RedM_HOS/README.md

 # RedM_HOS
 RedM HOS (Hall Of Shame) is a connection checker using a master banlist.json built into the resource.
+Lets keep our communities clean.

 ## Adding to the banlist
 Create a pull request with all identifiers you have.